 The source of his imagery can be traced to the Philippine culture from the 19th century to the 1960s.
 His works reflected the dynamics brought about by the racial and class conflict in Philippine colonial society in the 19th century, a theme that continued to be dealt with for a long time in Philippine cinema.
 He valorized the indigenous, untrammeled Filipino in Lapu-Lapu and Sagisag ng Lahing Pilipino, and created the types that affirm the native sense of self in his Malay heroes of stunning physique.
 His women are beautiful and gentle, but at the same time can be warrior-like, as in Marabini (Marahas na Binibini) or the strong seductive, modern women of his comics in the 50s and 60s.

-There is myth and fantasy, too, featuring the grotesque characters, vampire bats, shriveled witches, as in Haring Ulopong.
+There are myths and fantasy, too, featuring the grotesque characters, vampire bats, shriveled witches, as in Haring Ulopong.
 Yet, Coching grounded his works too in the experience of war during the Japanese occupation, he was a guerilla of the Kamagong Unit, Las Pinas branch of the ROTC hunters in the Philippines.
 He also drew from the popular post-war culture of the 50s, as seen in Movie Fan.
 At this point, his settings and characters became more urbane, and the narratives he weaved scanned the changing times and mores, as in Pusakal, Talipandas, Gigolo, and Maldita.

 In his characters and storylines, Coching brings to popular consciousness the issues concerning race and identity.
 He also discussed in his works the concept of the hero, which resonate through the characters on his comics like in Dimasalang and El Vibora.